My Blog is here: http://www.cavalierscience.blogspot.com

 1. How does the scientific meaning of a term like theory differ from the way it is used in everyday life?

 2. Can the "facts" of science change over time?

 4. How did public opinion of his day affect Charles Darwin's willingness to publish the Origin of Species?

 After watching the video, students answered the questions in their lab notebook.

 Students may watch and review the video clips Isn't Evolution Just A Theory? and Who Was Charles Darwin? at this web site:

 or on YouTube:

-On February 14, 2014, Students wrote in their Journals the answer to the questions: What is Natural Selection? and Why is the relationship between the toxic newts and the garter snakes considered an evolutionary arms race?
+Students wrote in their Journals the answer to the questions: 1.
+What is Natural Selection?
+2. Why is the relationship between the toxic newts and the garter snakes considered an evolutionary arms race?
 3. How does evolution really happen (work)?

 They watched a video called Toxic Newts that can be found at this link:

 They also watched the video clip titled How Does Evolution Really Work? that can be found at this link: